eiimage/eiimage/COMPILE.md

 	mingw32-make
 	mingw32-make install

+Note:

-Note: GNU/Linux users can install the package provided by their distribution, if it exists, but this can be problematic if the library binary has been compiled with an incompatble verion of Qt.
+1. GNU/Linux users can install the package provided by their distribution, if it exists, but this can be problematic if the library binary has been compiled with an incompatible version of Qt.
 In that specific case, the library have to be compiled manually.

+2. If the OPENGL library is missing (fatal error: GL / gl.h: No such file or directory), the installation of build-essential libgl1-mesa-dev will solve this problem.
+3. If you choose to install Qwt directly by make without using qmake, you will need to manually copy some files from Qwt directory to your Qt directory (required on both Linux and Windows systems):
+   1. Copy qwt-6.1.5/designer/plugins/designer/libqwt_designer_plugin.so (or .dll) to Qt/5.15.1/gcc_64 /plugins/designer.
+   2. Copy all files in qwt-6.1.5/lib to Qt/5.15.1/gcc_64/lib.
+   3. Create a new folder in Qt/5.15.1/gcc_64 /include and name it qwt, copy all the header files under qwt-6.1.5/src to the new created qwt folder.

 ### Zlib, Jpeg, Png
 #### Windows